 Our team will evaluate your child to explore all medical and surgical treatment options, including heart transplantation.
 We will perform state-of-the-art diagnostic procedures that may include cardiac catheterization and cardiac MRI.
 We will also evaluate your child's overall health and immune system.

-If the evaluation shows that transplantation is the best option, we will place your child's name on a waiting list with the United Network for Organ Sharing (UNOS), which matches donor organs with children and adults in the U.S. who need a transplant.
+If the evaluation shows that transplantation is the best option, we will place your child's name on a waiting list with the United Network for Organ Sharing (UNOS), which matches donor organs with children and adults in the United States who need a transplant.

 Some children are able to be at home while waiting for a transplant.
 Others stay in our CVICU and are cared for by the experts on our heart transplant and heart failure team until a donor heart becomes available.

-Most of our patients are able to leave the hospital within 4 weeks after transplant.
+Most of our patients are able to leave the hospital within four weeks after transplant.
 We work closely with families to prepare for life at home after transplant.
-The Transplant Coordinator will arrange follow-up clinic visits, lab work and biopsies and help with other needs.
-Other team members will help coordinate temporary home schooling for your child after you return home.
+The transplant coordinator will arrange follow-up clinic visits, lab work and biopsies and help with other needs.
+We can even help coordinate temporary homeschooling for your child after you return home.

 We will help coordinate all of the medications your child will need to take once you are discharged from the hospital.
 We also help our patients' primary care physicians understand the special health care needs of post-transplant patients to ensure continuity of care.

-Our team helps the family-and the patient, especially in the teenage years-become comfortable and confident with the medications and self-care that are needed after transplant.
+Our team helps the family and the patient become comfortable and confident with the medications and self-care that are needed after a heart transplant.
 Outpatient visits at Johns Hopkins All Children’s Hospital take place frequently at first and gradually transition to just a few visits per year.
 The goal is for our transplant patients to become healthy and independent adults.

 We offer ongoing patient and family education and support in the post-transplant years, including a patient/family support group.
-Many of our cardiac surgery and transplant patients are invited to attend Camp Boggy Creek (Florida) each summer for a wonderful experience.
-We help our post-transplant patients lead active and fulfilling lives as they prepare for their journey to adulthood - and because we know their unique medical and cardiac history, we continue to provide post-transplant cardiology and adult congenital heart disease services into adulthood.
+We help our post-transplant patients lead active and fulfilling lives as they prepare for their journey to adulthood.
+Because we know their unique medical and cardiac history, we continue to provide post-transplant cardiology and adult congenital heart disease services into adulthood.

 Research & Education